Version: 2022.3

 Property Function

-Maximum Cache Size (GB) Use the slider to set the maximum GI cache folder size.
+Maximum Cache Size (GB) The maximum GI cache folder size.
 Unity keeps the GI cache folder size below this number whenever possible.
 Unity periodically deletes unused files to create more space (deleting the oldest files first).
 This is an automatic process, and doesn’t require you to do anything.

 Note: If the current Scene is using all the files in the GI cache, increase your cache size.
 Otherwise, resource-intensive recomputation occurs when baking.
 This can happen when the Scene is large or the cache size is too small.

-Custom cache location Enable this option to allow a custom location for the GI cache folder.
+Custom cache location Allow a custom location for the GI cache folder.
 By default, the GI cache is stored in the Caches folder.
 All Projects share the cache folder.

 Tip: Storing the GI Cache on an SSD drive can speed up baking in cases where the baking process is I/O bound.